cyberark/oss-template/CODE_OF_CONDUCT.md

 # CyberArk Community Code of Conduct

 CyberArk is a leader in Privileged Access Management, thanks to its customers and community.
 We listen to our community and wish to provide additional relevant tools.
 We believe that our mission is best served in an environment that is friendly, safe, and accepting; free from intimidation or harassment.
-Towards this end, CyberArk’s developers have created this Community Code of Conduct for the CyberArk open source community.
+Towards this end, CyberArk's developers have created this Community Code of Conduct for the CyberArk open source community.
 Our Code of Conduct sets the standard for how developers, and community members can work together in a respectful and collaborative manner.
 Those who do not abide by this Code of Conduct will not be permitted to remain part of our community.

 ## Summary of Key Principles